Jakxel/Cs-Topics/01-Core-CS-Fundamentals/1.4-Computers-Architecture/1-Basic-Components.md

 ---
-title: 'Basics Components'
+title: 'Basic Components'
 pubDate: 2025-05-02
-description: 'Basics components in the computers architecture.'
+description: 'Basic components in computer architecture.'
 author: 'Victor Jakxel Islas Carreon'
 ---

-# Basics Components Of Computer Hardware
+# Basic Components of Computer Hardware

-Computer hardware oncludes the physcal part of a computer. it refers to the computer systems, especially those that forms part of the centar processing unit.
+Computer hardware includes the **physical parts of a computer**.
+It refers to the computer systems—especially those that form part of the central processing unit.

-**What is computer hardware?**:
+**What is computer hardware?**
 Computer hardware includes the physical components of a computer.
-Personal computer(PCs) are electronics devices that uses microships to process information and may include desktop computer, laptop or tablets.
-Since a computer comprises many hardware components, they work togheter and depend on each other to function properly.
+Personal computers (PCs) are electronic devices that use microchips to process information and may include desktop computers, laptops, or tablets.
+Since a computer comprises many hardware components, they work together and depend on each other to function properly.

-# What are basic components of computer hardware?
+---

+## What Are the Basic Components of Computer Hardware?

-There are severa basic components of computer hardware including:
+There are several basic components of computer hardware, including:

+---

-## CPU
+##  CPU (Central Processing Unit)

-**Central Processing Unit (CPU)**: the CPU control the computer processes and communicates with the other components of a personal computer.
-A computer's CPU may be one of the most complicated part of the computer because of its inticacies.
+The **CPU** controls the computer processes and communicates with the other components of a personal computer.
+It is one of the most complex parts of the computer due to its intricate architecture.

-The central Processing Unit is teh core of any computer devices. it comprises three major components of the coomputer:
+The CPU consists of three main sub-units:

-- Memory Unit
+- **Memory Unit (MU)**
-- Control Unit
+- **Control Unit (CU)**
-- Arithmetic and logical UNIt
+- **Arithmetic and Logic Unit (ALU)**

-ALL these three unit are elemnts of CPU and together help in the efficinet working and processing of data
+These units work together to ensure the efficient execution and processing of instructions.

+---

 ##  Memory

-Computer memory is just like the human brain.
-It is used to store data/information and instructions.
-It is a data storage unit or a data storage device where data is to be processed and instructions required for processing are stored.
-It can store both the input and output can be stored here.
+Computer memory functions like the human brain—it is used to **store data, information, and instructions** temporarily or permanently.
+It is essential for both input and output operations.

-### Diference between RAM and ROM
+### Difference Between RAM and ROM

-**Random Access Memory (RAM)**: RAM is where data liives temporarily while it's being actively used by pograms.
+- **Random Access Memory (RAM)**: Temporary, volatile memory used for storing data that is actively being used or processed by the system.
+The contents are lost when power is off.
-**Read Only Memory (ROM)**: ROM is a type of non-volatile memory used in computers and other electronic devices
+- **Read-Only Memory (ROM)**: Permanent, non-volatile memory used to store firmware and essential startup instructions.
+The data is retained even when the computer is turned off.

+---

-## Buses and I/O systems
+##  Buses and I/O Systems

-**Buses**:
-**Inout Devices**:
-**Output Devices**:
+### Buses

+A **bus** is a communication system that transfers data between components of a computer.
+It acts like a highway connecting different parts.
+Main types include:

+- **Data Bus**: Carries the actual data.
+- **Address Bus**: Carries the memory addresses of data.
+- **Control Bus**: Carries control signals from the CPU.

+### Input Devices

+**Input devices** are used to enter data into the computer.
+Examples include:

+- Keyboard
+- Mouse
+- Scanner
+- Microphone
+- Touchscreen

+### Output Devices

+**Output devices** allow the computer to communicate results to the user.
+Examples include:

+- Monitor
+- Printer
+- Speakers
+- Projector

+---

+##  Conclusion

+Understanding the basic components of computer hardware is essential to grasp how a computer operates.
+The CPU, memory, buses, and I/O systems all play vital roles and work together to execute instructions, store data, and interact with users and other systems.